A Guide to DnD 5e Classes

 - Does a fair amount of damage

 - Can sneak around like a ninja

 Righteous warriors on the path of the Paladin must dedicate themselves completely to an Oath devoted to certain ideals.
+Some examples are:

 - The Oath of Vengeance is for people who want to go for a more Marvel’s Punisher vibe.
 This Oath is dedicated to the single-minded pursuit of the guilty at the cost of all else.
 Extremely mobile and terrifyingly efficient, Paladins of this Oath will never stop pursuing their prey.